-This period room recreates a residential reception chamber (qa‘a) typical of the late Ottoman period in Damascus, Syria.
+This period room re-creates a residential reception chamber (qa‘a) typical of the late Ottoman period in Damascus, Syria.
 The highlight of the room is the splendid decorated woodwork installed on its ceiling and walls (1970.170).
 Almost all of these wooden elements originally came from the same room.
 However, the exact residence to which this room belonged is unknown.
 Nevertheless, the panels themselves reveal a great deal of information about their original context.
 An inscription dates the woodwork to A.H.
-1119/1707 A.D, and only a few replacement panels have been added at later dates.
+1119/1707 A.D, and only a few replacement panels were added at later dates.
 The large scale of the room and the refinement of its decoration suggest that it belonged to the house of an important and affluent family.

 At the time this room was decorated, Damascus was nearing its second century of Ottoman rule.
-With a population of 80–90,000, it served as the provincial capital of the administrative region of southern Syria, which included parts of present-day Israel, Palestine, Jordan.
+With a population of 80–90,000, it served as the provincial capital of the administrative region of southern Syria, which included parts of present-day Israel, Palestine, and Jordan.
 While Istanbul exerted military and administrative control in the city, its social and cultural presence was more nuanced.
 For centuries, Damascus had functioned as an international nexus to which people traveled to study in its famous madrasas and worship in its renowned sanctuaries.
-The city also served as one of the main gathering places for the Hajj caravans to Mecca, with an estimated 20,000 pilgrims congregating there annually.
-It was one of the most prosperous commercial centers in the empire, supported mainly by local agriculture and its role as a regional market-place.
+The city also served as one of the main gathering places for the hajj caravans to Mecca, with an estimated 20,000 pilgrims congregating there annually.
+It was one of the most prosperous commercial centers in the empire, supported mainly by local agriculture and its role as a regional marketplace.
 In keeping with the globalizing trend of the times, wealthy Damascenes interested in the latest fashions looked not just to Istanbul, but beyond: they adopted select European styles and collected imports from both Europe and East Asia.
-Thus, eighteenth-century Damascus reflected cosmopolitan zeitgeist against a backdrop firmly-rooted in tradition.
+Thus, eighteenth-century Damascus reflected a cosmopolitan zeitgeist against a backdrop firmly-rooted in tradition.

-Within the city walls, Ottoman Damascus was densely built-up.
-Palatial residences stood alongside more humble dwellings, bath-houses, mausoleums, schools and places of worship, all within a grid of bustling market streets, narrow alleys and cul-de-sacs.
+Within the city walls, Ottoman Damascus was densely built up.
+Palatial residences stood alongside more humble dwellings, bath houses, mausoleums, schools and places of worship, all within a grid of bustling market streets, narrow alleys, and cul-de-sacs.
 Usually the external facades of these buildings were contiguous with those adjacent to them.
 In Damascus, constructions consisted of a first story of masonry surmounted by upper stories of timber and sun-baked brick coated with plaster and white-wash, unlike many other towns in the region where the primary construction material was stone.
 From the street, even the most elegant of residences in Ottoman-period Damascus looked unassuming.

 One entered the Damascene courtyard house from a plain door on the street into a narrow passage, often turning a corner.
-This bent-corridor arrangement (dihliz) provided privacy, by preventing passers-by in the street from viewing the interior of the residence.
+This bent-corridor arrangement (dihliz) provided privacy, by preventing passersby in the street from viewing the interior of the residence.
 The passage led to an internal open-air courtyard surrounded by living spaces, usually occupying two floors and covered with flat roofs.
 Most well-to-do residents had at least two courtyards: an outer court, referred to in historical sources as the barrani, and an inner court, known as the jawwani.
 An especially grand house might have had as many as four courtyards, with one dedicated as the servants’ quarters or designated by function as the kitchen yard.
 These courtyard houses traditionally housed an extended family, often consisting of three generations, as well as the owner’s domestic servants.
 To accommodate a growing household, an owner might enlarge the house by annexing a neighboring courtyard; in lean times, an extra courtyard could be sold off, contracting the area of the house.

 Almost all courtyards included a fountain fed by the network of underground channels that had watered the city since antiquity.
 Traditionally, they were planted with fruit trees and rosebushes, and were often populated by caged song-birds.
 The interior position of these courtyards insulated them from the dust and noise of the street outside, while the splashing water inside cooled the air and provided a pleasant sound.
 The characteristic polychrome masonry of the walls of the courtyard’s first story and pavement, sometimes supplemented by panels of marble revetment or colorful paste-work designs inlaid into stone, provided a lively contrast to the understated building exteriors.
-The fenestration of Damascus courtyard houses was also inwardly focused: very few windows opened in the direction of the street; rather, windows and sometimes balconies were arranged around the walls of the courtyard (93.26.3,4).
-The transition from the relatively austere street façade, through the dark and narrow passage, into the sun-splashed and lushly planted courtyard made an impression on those foreign visitors fortunate enough to gain access to private homes - one 19th century European visitor aptly described the juxtaposition as “a gold kernel in a husk of clay.”
+The fenestration of Damascus courtyard houses was also inwardly focused: very few windows opened in the direction of the street; rather, windows and sometimes balconies were arranged around the walls of the courtyard (93.26.3).
+The transition from the relatively austere street facade, through the dark and narrow passage, into the sun-splashed and lushly planted courtyard made an impression on those foreign visitors fortunate enough to gain access to private homes—one nineteenth-century European visitor aptly described the juxtaposition as “a gold kernel in a husk of clay.”

 The courtyards of Damascus houses typically contained two types of reception spaces: the iwan and the qa‘a.
 In the summer months, guests were invited into the iwan, a three-sided hall that was open to the courtyard.
-Usually this hall reached double-height with an arched profile on the courtyard façade and was situated on the south side of the court facing north, where it would remain relatively shaded.
+Usually this hall reached double-height with an arched profile on the courtyard facade and was situated on the south side of the court facing north, where it would remain relatively shaded.
 In the winter time, guests were received in the qa‘a, an interior chamber usually built on the north side of the court, where it would be warmed by its southern exposure.

 Ordinarily, the windows facing the courtyard were fitted with grills as they are here, but not glass.
 Shutters snugly mounted within the window niche could be adjusted to control the sunlight and airflow.
 The upper plastered wall is pierced with decorative clerestory windows of plaster with stained glass.
 At the corners, wooden muqarnas squinches transition from the plaster zone to the ceiling.
 The ‘ataba ceiling is composed of beams and coffers, and is framed by a muqarnas cornice.
 A wide arch separates it from the tazar ceiling, which consists of a central diagonal grid surrounded by a series of borders and framed by a concave cornice.